aabbtree77/adast/README.md

 ## Additional Remarks

-- The machine is a technological marvel of precision mechanics, hydraulics, electrical relay engineering, and the microprocessor logic.
+- The machine is a technological marvel of precision mechanics, hydraulics, electrical relay engineering, and the microcontroller logic.
+It is very heavy and experiences huge mechanical vibrations, yet it has been maintaining mm-precision and continuity throughout long working hours for years.

 - Repairing a microcontroller unit (MCU) based board will seldom be economically viable.
   Rewriting a microcontroller program demands rediscovering bits of the original R&D, which takes time, but the benefit of scaling is lost.